wp-plugins/google-plus1-button/readme.txt

 Add automatically Google +1 button to wp post or pages.

+== Description ==

+Plugin to add manually or automatically Google +1 button to wordpress contents.

 Choose where to add: top, bottom, both, manually in theme or in post/pagecontent

 Language is automatically configured

 * fixed  bug in save options
-== Description ==

-Plugin to add manually or automatically Google +1 button to wordpress contents.
-Configurable

 == Installation ==